 "I knew I needed some help, so I contacted Tim Jager to ask if Morningside had any athletic teams that weren't competing this time of year," Null said.
 "I told him I'd make a donation to the program for any assistance."

-Dick Null played football and golf during his days at Morningside.
+Dick Null played football and golf during his undergraduate days at Morningside.

 Jager said the baseball team was off during November.
 He alerted Boeve, who rounded up eight of his players.
 Jager notified Nelson, a Central Lyon grad who played quarterback for Coach Null, and he was johnny-on-the-spot, too.